Hiking Packing List: Essential Hiking Gear for Any Hike

 There are a lot of options when it comes to hiking rain gear.
 You can go all out and bring waterproof pants and a waterproof jacket, or go a cheaper route and just take a good rain poncho that will cover most of you and your backpack.

 I’ve used both methods, and it normally depends on the climate.
-If I’m hiking in a hot rainy climate then a poncho is great.
-But if it’s a cold weather rainy climate like New Zealand or Alaska, then you’ll want full rain gear.
+If I’m hiking in a hot, rainy climate, then a poncho is great.
+But if it’s cold weather or rainy climate like New Zealand or Alaska, then you’ll want full rain gear.
 Plus – note that your rain jacket/pants can also serve as a wind barrier in rough weather – however, a poncho doesn’t really help protect you against the wind at all.

-If you do choose to go with pants and a jacket, then don’t forget you’ll also need a rain cover for your backpack!
+If you choose to go with pants and a jacket, then don’t forget you’ll also need a raincoat for your backpack!
 Just make sure your rain pants are large/roomy and easy to pull on over your other layers.

 I recommend GORE-TEX products if you can swing it – they really are the best on the market which is why they tend to cost more.
 Be on the lookout for their new GORE-TEX ePE (expanded Polyethylene)membrane.
 It is a key milestone in Gore’s ongoing sustainability journey, providing high-performing, durable products that are engineered for long useful life.
-GORE-TEX has been able to manipulate PE to create a membrane that is light, and thin yet strong and enables durable waterproof, windproof, and breathable performance.
+GORE-TEX has been able to manipulate PE to create a membrane that is light and thin yet strong and enables durable, waterproof, windproof, and breathable performance.
 The membrane can then be bonded to textiles (such as backer or face textiles) to form a GORE-TEX Laminate.
-The laminate is used by outdoor brands to create finished products including hiking footwear, gloves, and garments that are backed by the brand’s renowned GUARANTEED TO KEEP YOU DRY Promise.
+Outdoor brands use the laminate to create finished products including hiking footwear, gloves, and garments that the brand’s renowned GUARANTEED backs TO KEEP YOU DRY Promise.

 GORE-TEX is simply the best rain protection there is.
 I use this GOREWEAR jacket for both hiking and biking.
 It's so light and packable - made with their special Paclite material.
 It's actually guaranteed to keep you dry.